joshuahamrick/capstone-wespeak/README.md

 ### Installation
 >npm install
 ### Database Initialization
-In the source folder of the database project run the following command -
+In the source folder of the database project run the following command
 >json-server database.json -p 8088
-###Project Hosting
+### Project Hosting
 In the source folder of this repository run the following command -
 >npm run dev
 ### Open the App!